 So the past couple of weeks have been crazy (not a whole lot of cooking – *gasp!*) and I skipped the WC Platinum Chef Challenge Round 2 but I was bound and determined to get back into the challenge for this round.
 Cara has been hosting this challenge and posted the 5 new ingredients for this round last week: wine, peanut butter, honey, onions, and seafood.

-I got right to thinking about a recipe or two that would emcompass all of these ingredients when I remembered a recipe I had filed away both in the back of my mind and in my recipe book that I was dying to make which used peanut butter and honey.
-Ina Garten’s (the Barefoot Contessa on Food Network) Crunchy Noodle Salad called for peanut butter, honey, and to my surprise, scallions (green onions) – I would only need to add wine and seafood to the dish to complete the challenge!
-Ina pairs it salmon but I added shrimp because, well, that’s what I had in my freezer. 🙂 And what a better time to make a salad than on a rare 95 degree evening here in New England!
+I got right to thinking about a recipe or two that would emcompass all of these ingredients when I remembered a recipe I had filed away both in the back of my mind that I was dying to make which used peanut butter and honey.

 - Kosher salt

-- 1/2 pound thin spaghetti
+- ½ lb thin spaghetti

 - 1 cup vegetable oil

-- 1/4 cup rice wine vinegar
+- ¼ cup rice wine vinegar

-- 2 tablespoon chardonney wine*
+- 2 tbsp Chardonnay wine

-- 1/3 cup soy sauce
+- ⅕ cup soy sauce

-- 3 tablespoons dark sesame oil
+- 3 tbsp dark sesame oil

-- 1 tablespoon honey
+- 1 tbsp honey

 - 2 garlic cloves, minced

-- 1 teaspoon grated fresh ginger
+- 1 tsp grated fresh ginger

-- 2 tablespoons white sesame seeds, toasted
+- 2 tbsp white sesame seeds, toasted

-- 1/2 cup smooth peanut butter
+- ½ cup creamy peanut butter

-- 1 teaspoon salt
+- 1 tsp Kosher salt

-- 1 teaspoon freshly ground black pepper
+- 1 tsp freshly ground black pepper

 - 2 red bell peppers, cored and seeded, and thinly sliced